All Episodes

 Heads would explode.

-Everybody wants to see good reporting, ought to read Greg's books because he had it right before anyone else.
+Anybody wants to see good reporting ought to read Greg's books because he had it right before anyone else.

-March 2017 is when you started the surveillance unmasking leaking raw intelligence investigation, and you never stopped both of you.
+Listen, March 2017 is when you started the surveillance, unmasking, leaking raw intelligence investigation, and you never stopped, both of you.

-This is this is the thanks you get after 33 years of serving your country, including and in war zones.
+This is the thanks you get after 33 years of serving your country, including and in war zones.

 Unbelievable.

-I still can't get over the I cannot believe with a hundred and seventy buildings now impacted, windows busted, two dozen fires set, uh looting, robbing, all the damage and destruction.
+I still can't get over the I cannot believe with 170 buildings now impacted, windows busted, two dozen fires set, looting, robbing all the damage and destruction.

-It's very hard to fire somebody, but the video is that overwhelming in terms of what what was done here was obviously so over the top.
+Four days later, it's very hard to fire somebody, but the video is that overwhelming in terms of what was done here was obviously so over the top.

 And justice is going to be served.